internetarchive/fatcat/guide/src/entity_fields.md

 - `extra`: free-form JSON metadata

 The "extra" field is an "escape hatch" to include extra fields not in the regular schema.
-It is intented to enable gradual evolution of the schema, as well as accomodating niche or field-specific content.
+It is intended to enable gradual evolution of the schema, as well as accommodating niche or field-specific content.
 That being said, reasonable limits should be adhered to.

 ## Containers